-You're feeling stuffy, tired, and achy — so you immediately start thinking about how to boost your immune system naturally before actually get sick.
+You're feeling stuffy, tired, and achy — so you immediately start thinking about how to boost your immune system before you actually get sick.
 You're not alone in wanting to ward off a cold or stop a flu from hitting you before it even starts.
-The good news: There are natural, healthy steps you can take to keep your body strong, especially as we head into cold and flu season.
+The good news: There are natural, healthy steps you can take to keep your body strong as we head into cold and flu season.

-Rev immune cells with an herb.
-The herbal extract astragalus root activates the immune system cells — cutting your risk of infection as much as 50 percent, recent research suggests.
-Consider taking 2 ml.
-Of an astragalus tincture daily (mixed with water) during cold and flu season.
-Find it at Amazon.com.
+Rev immune cells with an herb: The herbal extract called astragalus root activates immune system cells — cutting your risk of infection as much as 50 percent, recent research suggests.
+Consider taking 2 ml. of an astragalus tincture ($11.60, Amazon) daily, mixed with water, during cold and flu season.

-Skip fried foods.
-To boost your immune system, wait at least until sniffle-season ends to turn the fryer back on.
-Deep-frying foods produces trans fats, compounds shown to weaken your virus-fighting immune cells.
+Skip fried foods: To boost your immune system, wait at least until sniffle-season ends to turn the fryer back on.
+Deep-frying foods produces trans fats, compounds of which are shown to weaken your virus-fighting immune cells.

 Ease up on exercise: As little as 30 minutes of exercise, four times weekly, boosts the function of infection-fighting white blood cells 55 percent.
 But there’s a catch: People who push themselves to exhaustion are six times more likely to develop upper respiratory tract infections than moderate exercisers — so, easy does it.

 Be lazy on the weekend: You’re 80 percent less likely to get sick if you keep your stress levels low for a day or two each week, research shows.
 While stopping stress is a whole different ballgame, there are some good mood tricks that can go a long way.

 Make sure your hands are clean: Keep bugs at bay by washing your hands often (or use hand sanitizer when you can't get to a sink) and toss tissues after you use them.
 These two small measures make a big difference when it comes to fighting the spread of germs.